 Repayment Assistance Plan (RAP)

-Get temporary relief.
+Get relief.
 Reduce your payment.
 Regain control.

 It’s designed for borrowers experiencing financial hardship, giving you the breathing room you need to recover, stay current, and avoid default.